nzfeng/signed-heat-3d/README.md

 |`--V`, `--verbose`| Verbose output.
 On by default|
 |`--h`| Controls the tet/grid spacing proportional to $2^{-h}$, with larger values indicating more refinement.
 Default value is 0.|
 |`--help`| Display help. |

+To improve performance, operators and spatial discretizations are only built as necessary, and re-used in future computations if the underlying discretization hasn't changed.
+This means future computations can be significantly faster than the initial solve (which includes, for example, tet mesh construction and matrix factorization.)

 # Performance